Best Laptops for College Students 2026

 The Verdict

 If you're a film or design major and you've shortlisted the ASUS Zenbook 14 OLED, this is a sensible pick for that setup.
 The DGH Cost-per-Year-of-Use Score of 8.7 reflects $155 annual ownership — middle of the pack.
-TechPP recommends stretching $200 from the budget tier if the OLED panel matters.
+Fossbytes gives it a solid recommendation for buyers who want portability and an OLED panel — worth stretching from the budget Windows tier if the display matters.

 How We Score: DGH Cost-per-Year-of-Use Score